 All regular students are assessed tuition and fees on a semester basis.

-Applicants for admission to Loyola and students who need assistance in paying for their education are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), and to contact Loyola’s Office of Scholarships & Financial Aid.
+Applicants for admission to Loyola and students who need assistance in paying for their education are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), and to contact Loyola’s Office of Financial Aid.

 Overview